influxdata/docs-v2/content/v2.0/reference/flux/functions/math/hypot.md

 ## Parameters

 ### p
-The P value used in the operation.
+The p value used in the operation.

 _**Data type:** Float_

 ### q
-The Q value used in the operation.
+The q value used in the operation.

 _**Data type:** Float_